 - Blood problems such as a reduced number of white blood cells or platelets.
 This can cause weakness, bruising or make infections more likely. - Low levels of sodium in the blood.
-This may cause weakness, being sick (vomiting) and cramps - Feeling agitated, confused or depressed.
-Taste changes. - Eyesight problems such as blurred vision.
-Suddenly feeling wheezy or short of breath (bronchospasm). - An inflammation on the inside of the mouth. - An infection called "thrush" which can affect the gut and is caused by a fungus.
-Hair loss (alopecia). - Skin rash on exposure to sunshine.
-Joint pain (arthralgia) or muscle pain (myalgia).
-Generally feeling unwell and lacking energy. - Increased sweating.
-Very rare (may affect up to 1 in 10,000 people) - Low numbers of red blood cells, white blood cells, and platelets (a condition called pancytopenia) - Aggression Seeing, feeling or hearing things that are not there (hallucinations) - Severe liver problems leading to liver failure and inflammation of the brain.
-Muscle weakness - Severe kidney problems Enlarged breasts in men Not known (frequency cannot be estimated from the available data) - Low levels of magnesium in the blood.
+This may cause weakness, being sick (vomiting) and cramps. - Feeling agitated, confused or depressed. - Taste changes. - · Eyesight problems such as blurred vision. - Suddenly feeling wheezy or short of breath (bronchospasm). - An inflammation on the inside of the mouth. - An infection called "thrush" which can affect the gut and is caused by a fungus. - Hair loss (alopecia). - Skin rash on exposure to sunshine. - Joint pain (arthralgia) or muscle pain (myalgia). - Generally feeling unwell and lacking energy. - Increased sweating.

+Very rare (may affect up to 1 in 10,000 people)

+- Low numbers of red blood cells, white blood cells, and platelets (a condition called pancytopenia).

+- Agaression.

+- Seeing, feeling or hearing things that are not there (hallucinations).

+- Severe liver problems leading to liver failure and inflammation of the brain.

+- Muscle weakness

+- Severe kidney problems.

+- Enlarged breasts in men.

+Not known (frequency cannot be estimated from the available data)

+- Low levels of magnesium in the blood.
 This may cause weakness, being sick (vomiting), cramps, tremor and changes in heart rhythm (arrhythmias).
-If you have very low levels of magnesium, you may also have low levels of calcium and/or potassium in your blood.
+If you have very low levels of magnesium, you may also have low levels of calcium and/or potassium in your blood. - Inflammation of the gut (leading to diarrhoea). - Rash, possibly with pain in the joints.